 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 6.
 Discourage non-residential expansion into existing residential areas unless applicant can demonstrate that any adverse impact on residential uses will be mitigated.
 Evaluation of impacts may include, but not be limited to, displacement of residents, loss of affordable housing units, traffic, parking, signs, lighting, noise, odor, and stormwater.
-Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non- residential. ✓ The proposed district is located in an area of varying intensities and densities and does not result in a non-residential expansion into existing residential areas 2 Community Form: Goal 1 7.
+Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non- residential. ~ The proposed C-1 to C-2 zoning is not a non- residential expansion into a residential area.
+2 Community Form: Goal 1 7.
 Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned.
-V The proposed district is located in an area served by public transit and adjacent to similar intensities where demand and adequate infrastructure exists.
+V S Shelby Street is a transit corridor and the structure is located in an existing commercial corridor that has a mix of residential and non-residential uses.
 3 Community Form: Goal 1 8.
 Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites.
-NA The proposal is not for industrial zoning.
+NA The proposal is not for industrial development.
 4 Community Form: Goal 1 15.
 When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted.
-NA The proposal is not for industrial zoning.
+NA The proposal doesn't include hazardous uses.